-A B-cell malignancy that is characterised commonly by symptoms of fatigue, a markedly enlarged spleen, and a distinctive histological appearance on peripheral blood smear and bone marrow biopsy.
+Hairy cell leukaemia (HCL) is an uncommon, indolent, mature B-cell neoplasm.
+It is characterised by symptoms of fatigue, a markedly enlarged spleen, and a distinctive histological appearance on peripheral blood smear and bone marrow biopsy.

 The disease is not curable.
 However, it is highly responsive to therapy and may be managed successfully for a decade or more.

-Patients who are without symptoms do not require immediate treatment; nor is early treatment beneficial in extending life expectancy.
+Patients who are without symptoms do not require immediate treatment; early treatment does not extend life expectancy.

 In symptomatic patients, purine analogues have largely replaced traditional therapies, such as splenectomy, except in rare cases of splenic rupture or massive splenomegaly.